 In 1879 the Council held a grand fete and Blackpool Carnival to attract the crowds, including a ‘Naval Attack on Blackpool’.
 This huge event drew crowds of 100,000 spectators.

-Another spectacular carnival and procession was held in 1923 and a modern Blackpool Carnival made a come back in 2017.
+Another spectacular carnival and procession was held in 1923.
+Then a modern Blackpool Carnival made a come back in 2017.

 Take a look at this British Pathe clip of Blackpool Carnival in 1923 –